Carpe-Diem-Productions/easy-waitlist-app/README.md

 # Easy Waitlist App

+## See a demo here: https://easy-waitlist.web.app/

+## Why Did I Create This

 COVID-19 vaccines have a short shelf life once it's taken out of refrigerators.
 When someone who is scheduled to receive the vaccine misses their appointment, that dose might go into the waste bin if it's not injected before it expires.
 This app connects